zpangerl/FitPlanner-SchoolTeamProject/Deliverable3.md

 - [ ] Your newest software is on the master branch on GitHub, it is tested and compiles/runs
 - [ ] This document is in your master branch on GitHub
 - [ ] Read the kickoff again to make sure you have all the details that I want
-- [ ] User Stories that were not completed, were left in the Sprint and a copy created to move to the next Sprint
+- [x] User Stories that were not completed, were left in the Sprint and a copy created to move to the next Sprint
-- [ ] Your Quality Policies are accurate and up to date
+- [x] Your Quality Policies are accurate and up to date
 - [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
-  - [ ] Team member 1
+  - [x] Rhett Harrison
   - [ ] Team member 2

 #### For the next Sprint